brandongregory/dndhelp/src/5e-build-guides/dart-thrower-builds.md

 Yes and no. Rules as written, the boomerang is a ranged weapon; however, it lacks the Thrown property, so some of the synergies here won't work.
 This seems like a major oversight, as the boomerang is pretty obviously a thrown weapon in the same way that a dart is.
 If you really want a boomerang build, ask your DM if you can play with boomerangs having the Thrown property.
 Mechanically, boomerangs are similar to darts, so there aren't any balance problems with this.
 Keep in mind that if you're using an online character sheet like DND Beyond, bonuses that apply to thrown weapons may not automatically apply on your character sheet and may have to be added through manual adjustment.

-Also bear in mind that boomerangs only come back to you if they miss.
+Also, bear in mind that boomerangs only come back to you if they miss.
 If you want a boomerang that comes back to you every time, take a look at the Returning Weapon infusion builds below—otherwise, you'll have to carry multiple boomerangs.

 All that said, most of the information on this page can also apply to boomerangs if you want that Aussie warrior.